machine mastery

 • Press POWER button for -4°F (91°C/196°F)

-Confirming Your Changes
+Confirming Changes

-After selecting your desired temperature:
+After selecting your temperature:

-2. The machine will exit temperature mode automatically
+2. Machine exits temperature mode automatically

 Resetting to Factory Default